jamesbryer/Currency-Converter-REST-API/README.md

 # Currency Conversion API
+## For use on PHP version 7 - use on verison 8 will result in errors (planning to be fixed).
 Parameters Acceptable:
 - from : 3 letter currency code
 - to : 3 letter currency code